borfebor/alpaca_proteomics/README.md

 Functions for data import, cleaning and pre-processing.
 > alpaca.**eats**(`File`): this function is meant to offer flexibility on the ProteinGroup file importation as some scientists could have the data in a `.txt`, `.csv` or `.xlsx`.

-> alpaca.**spits**(`DataFrame`): this function aims to give coherence to the imported data, as it could be that ProteinGroups file organisation is changed by the user or another software like Perseus.
+> alpaca.**spits**(`DataFrame`): this function aims to give coherence to the imported data, as it could be that MaxQuant output organisation is changed by the user or another software like Perseus.
 It returns our formatted `DataFrame`, and 2 lists: `columns` which contain all df.columns after formatting, and `default` which is a list with all suggested columns for dataframe slicing.

 ## Protein Quantification